How does this medication work? What will it do for me?

 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.
 Do not stop taking this medication without talking to your doctor.
 If this medication is stopped, it should be stopped gradually as directed by your doctor.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking desvenlafaxine, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.
-If your baby experiences breathing problems, feeding problems, seizures, tense or overly relaxed muscles, jitters, or constant crying, contact your doctor as soon as possible.

 Children: The safety and efficacy of using this medication have not been established for children less than 18 years of age.
 The use of this medication by children less than 18 years old may cause behavioural and emotional changes, such as suicidal thoughts and behaviour.